Tuesday, November 27, 2018

 2. Clear, plastic bankers boxes!

-At the end of the year we put the school health folders of the graduating class in these containers too for their 60 year storage journey.
-There are just over 1,000 students at my school and we use at least 5 of these per graduating class.
+At the end of the school year, these boxes take on another important role.
+We store the school health folders of the graduating class in them, preparing for their 60-year storage journey.
+With over 1,000 students in my school, we typically use at least five boxes per graduating class to manage the load efficiently.

 https://amzn.to/2Buabtp